kultzng/FDA-321230/README.md

 - Discretise
 - Binarise

-# Assignment 3: Data Preprocessing and Stellar Classification
+# Assignment 3: Data Preprocessing and Classification
 A practical data analytics project that follows on from the data exploration in Assignment 2.
 Here, you will make a correct prediction on the dataset after employing a sophisticated process of exploring the problem very thoroughly, preprocessing the data, looking at different methods, choosing their best parameter settings, and identifying the best classifier in a principled and explainable way.

 1. Data Preprocessing and Transformations: